Where Trying To “Write” Comedy Material Flops Yet Again

 But once the whole “writing jokes” aspect begins, that’s usually when the nightmare of developing anything that even seems funny begins.

-3. As the class continues, the prospect of not doing well on stage becomes self evident.
-Many comedy class students don’t realize that the audience dynamics among other stand-up comedy students is far different that that of a “real audience”, even if that audience is comprised of people that they know and have invited to a show.
+As the class continues, the prospect of not doing well on stage becomes self-evident.
+Many comedy class students don’t realize that the audience dynamics among other stand-up comedy students are far different from that of a “real audience,” even if that audience is comprised of people that they know and have invited to a show.

 So what’s the end result?
 Funny people in real life come to the conclusion that they simply “don’t have what it takes” to take a shot at stand-up comedy when the reality is that…